Who’s Afraid of RDP? How Insurance Helps Squash the #1 Ransomware Risk

-Teams of security experts work nonstop to identify and publicise software vulnerabilities and other possible security weaknesses, hoping to beat cybercriminals to the punch.
+Teams of security experts work nonstop to identify and publicize software vulnerabilities and other possible security weaknesses, hoping to beat cybercriminals to the punch.

 Yet once found, the issues they discover can persist on systems around the world for months or years.
 Even at organizations where IT teams are proactive in patching software and protecting systems, things slip through the cracks.
 This is problematic for everyone: the organizations, their customers and vendors, cyber insurers, and insurance brokers trying to help their clients stay safe.